 There is no rail service available on the islands.
 Taxis can easily be found through taxi companies, or by the road.
 There are also car rental services available but you cannot find them at airports, but you could get a car to pick you up or you could rent a car at other Tortola and Virgin Gorda locations.
 Driving in the islands could provide several challenges like poorly maintained roads, non-existent laws, and left-hand driving.
 Water ferries and taxis also provide easy connections with other islands.

-- Weather: The winter weather in The British Virgin Islands will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in The British Virgin Islands will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like The British Virgin Islands you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in The British Virgin Islands.
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.

 Check the local Shopping options: Try to find information about the local shopping options near your location in The British Virgin Islands.
 Are there stores where you can buy all your daily supplies, or are some things difficult to get?
 For some more remote locations, the options can be limited.
 If a certain item is really important for you might need to take it with you.